xSmokeAndMirrorsx/CISC275_Portfolio/README.md

 ```
 # TODO

-* Finish the website that utilizes React
+* Finish "EqualAndOppositeREACTion" by hashing out all the minor issues
 * Create a website that utilizes Typescript
 * Improve on "Starter_Pack" website to add additional features
 * Get comments functionality on "Storebrand_Facebook"